 Benjamin C. Lee

-Associate Professor in the Department of Electrical and Computer EngineeringBenjamin Lee's research focuses on scalable technologies, energy-efficient computer architectures, and high-performance applications.
-He is particularly interested in analytics, statistical inference, and machine learning to enable qualitatively new studies in these areas.
-He is also interested in technology, economics, and policy for environmentally sustainable information technology infrastructure.
+Associate Professor in the Department of Electrical and Computer EngineeringBenjamin Lee's research focuses on computer architecture and systems, energy efficiency, performance modeling, and algorithmic economics for resource management.
+He is also interested in policy for environmentally sustainable information technology infrastructure.

 Lee held an NSF Computing Innovation Fellowship at Stanford University (2009).
 He also held visiting research positions at Microsoft Research (2008), Intel Corporation (2007), and Lawrence Livermore National Laboratory (2006).
 He earned his B.S. from the University of California at Berkeley (2004) and his S.M., Ph.D. from Harvard University (2008).